enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 ---------------------------------------------------
  But you may be thinking: what if I throw away an idea that was actually relevant?!
  Well first, The best ideas tend to stick in your brain for a couple of days.
 You'll see yourself randomly thinking about it over and over, even for a couple seconds.
 If it happens, just jote it down.
  Second: Let's be honest.
 How many time did you think: Hey this could be useful, save it, and never even open it again?
-The goal isn't to save every single idea, but to have a
+The goal isn't to save every single idea, but to have an efficient system to generate awesome content
 ---------------------------------------------------
 3. Intermediate Packages
-Nothing hurts like spending too many hours on an article that gets too little engagement.
+Nothing hurts like spending too many hours on a video only to hear the sound of silence (hello darkness my old friend).

-Solution: While writing your 1st drafts, share its key ideas online and gauge how your audience reacts.
-If they do good.
-Make them more appealing.
-If not, rewrite and test them again.
+Too much of that and you'll be quickly discouraged

+Solution: Top content creators often publish multiple snippets of ideas on twitter/tiktok as they work on a piece of content.
+They use it to assess their virality.
+These are called intermediate packages.
+If they get a ton of engagement, that means there's something out there and they should dig in.

 ---------------------------------------------------
 After doing it for sometimes, two things will happen: